2017–18 Colchester United F.C. season: September

-On 16 September, winger George Brown made his debut East Thurrock United in an FA Cup win against Biggleswade Town after joining the club on loan earlier.
+On 16 September, winger George Brown made his debut for East Thurrock United in an FA Cup win against Biggleswade Town after joining the club on loan earlier.
 Meanwhile, young goalkeeper Dominic Kurasik also left the club on loan to join Maldon & Tiptree, signing on 19 September.

 On 21 September, Frankie Kent signed a new contract with the club to remain until summer 2020.

 Colchester's next game was against old rivals Wycombe Wanderers at the Community Stadium.
 Despite having the better of the possession, the U's went down 1–0 after 32-minutes from a Nathan Tyson goal, but Brandon Hanlan equalised shortly before half-time to score his second goal in only his third Colchester appearance.
 Craig Mackail-Smith scored Wycombe's winner in the 67th minute as the visitors held on for a 2–1 victory.

 The U's travelled to Grimsby Town on 26 September for a midweek league fixture.
 A frantic start saw Kyel Reid score the opener, before JJ Hooper equalised two minutes later.
 In the second-half, Reid scored his second of the game, but an 89th-minute penalty from Sam Jones shared the spoils.

 On 30 September, Colchester recorded a 1–0 away win at Yeovil Town, their first away victory of the season.
 Sean Murray's first goal for the club proved to be the difference between the sides as the U's moved up to 16th in the League Two table.